Sanselll/unity-mcp/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Add tests for new functionality
+3. Ensure code quality and documentation
 4. Submit a pull request

 ### Development Setup
 1. Clone the repository
 2. Open in Unity 2022.3+
 3. Install dependencies via Package Manager
-4. Run test scripts to verify setup
+4. Test with a Unity project to verify functionality

 ## 📄 License